Lincolnshire Senior Cup: The second competition, 1934–1949

+The third competition, 1949–1956

+The Lincolnshire Senior County Cup continued to be played as a straight final between the two Lincolnshire league teams, Grimsby Town and Lincoln City.
+Scunthorpe United's elevation to the Football League saw them eligible to participate in the competition from 1951 to 1952 onwards.
+One team received a bye to the final with the other two teams meeting in a semi-final.
+From season 1949–50 onwards the Lincolnshire County Senior Cup split into two sections 'A' and 'B' and was restricted to clubs nominated to compete.

 In 1949–50, the final between Grimsby Town and Lincoln City was played at Grimsby on 13 May 1950, with Grimsby winning 2–1.

 In 1951–52, the semi-final was between Scunthorpe United and Grimsby Town, played at Scunthorpe on 31 March 1952, with Scunthorpe winning 1–0, the goal scored by Whitfield.
 Lincoln City had a bye into the final.
 The final was played at Scunthorpe on 10 May 1952, with Scunthorpe winning 1–0, through an own goal by Emery.

 In 1952–53, the semi-final was between Lincoln City and Grimsby Town, played at Lincoln on 15 April 1953, with Grimsby Town winning 3–0 with goals by Lord and Maddison (2).
 Scunthorpe United had a bye into the final.
 The final was played at Grimsby on 9 May 1953, with Grimsby Town winning 1–0 with a goal by Hernon.

-Scunthorpe United beat Lincoln City in the 1953–54 semi-final, played at Lincoln.
+Scunthorpe United beat Lincoln City 2-1 in the 1953–54 semi-final, played at Scunthorpe.
 In the final, Scunthorpe United beat Grimsby Town 4–2.

 In 1954–55, the semi-final was between Grimsby Town and Lincoln City at Grimsby on 19 October 1954, with an attendance of 3,918.
 Lincoln City won 2–0 with goals by Gibson and Finch.
 Scunthorpe United had a bye to the final.
 The 1954–55 final was played at Lincoln on 14 May 1955 with an attendance of 4,130.
 Scunthorpe United won 5–3, after extra time, with Scunthorpe United goals by Gregory (3), Brown and Whitfield.
 The Lincoln scorers were Garvie(2) and Munro.

 The 1955–56 final was played at Scunthorpe United's ground on 12 May 1956.
 Score was 1–1.